Learn more about Jira Cloud products, features, plans, and migration.

 Add or remove anonymous access to shared filters or dashboards

-Anonymous users will have access equivalent to Jira Core users.
+Anonymous users will have access equivalent to Jira Work Management users.
 In other words, they can view issues and work in any type of project, but they won't see product-specific features, like agile boards, which are Jira Software-specific features.
 See Discover Jira Cloud products for more information.